dyoshyy/dyoshyy/README.md

 ## Recent Activities
-- **May 2024**: Continued development of ["Rhythmate"](https://github.com/ayanami77/Rhythmate-Web) for nearly three months and participated in "サポーターズ技育博 Vol.2" , where we received the **GMO Internet Group Award**!
+- **05/2024**: Continued development of ["Rhythmate"](https://github.com/ayanami77/Rhythmate-Web) for nearly three months and participated in "サポーターズ技育博 Vol.2" , where we received the **GMO Internet Group Award**!
-- **February 2024**: Worked on developing the app ["Rhythmate"](https://github.com/ayanami77/Rhythmate-Web), which gamifies the process of building habits, and received the Effort Award at the "サポーターズ 技育キャンプ マンスリーハッカソン Vol.15".
+- **02/2024**: Worked on developing the app ["Rhythmate"](https://github.com/ayanami77/Rhythmate-Web), which gamifies the process of building habits, and received the Effort Award at the "サポーターズ 技育キャンプ マンスリーハッカソン Vol.15".
-- **February 2023**: Participated in a team project to develop an app that supports education for single-parent families during a Hokkaido University intensive course, "Learn DX and Innovative Approaches through Design Thinking and Hackathons."
+- **02/2023**: Participated in a team project to develop an app that supports education for single-parent families during a Hokkaido University intensive course, "Learn DX and Innovative Approaches through Design Thinking and Hackathons."
 [Project link](https://github.com/dyoshyy/hackathon_team_nature).
-- **January 2023**: Developed an app that converts emotions into music called ["Senti2Sound"](https://github.com/dyoshyy/Senti2Sound) as an individual project in the GeekSalon AI course, and received the highest evaluation within the course.
+- **01/2023**: Developed an app that converts emotions into music called ["Senti2Sound"](https://github.com/dyoshyy/Senti2Sound) as an individual project in the GeekSalon AI course, and received the highest evaluation within the course.

 ## My skills